Straightly/attention/Writing/Resume/zhian-resume2025-11-30.md

 ## Principal Member, Technical Staff — AthenaHealth Inc
 *January 2023 – Present*

-- Working on an initiative building a customer-facing decision support system for provider customers using an LLM model.
+- Working on initiatives building a customer-facing decision support system for provider customers using an LLM models.
   - Implementing a "Small Agent Model" which can be injected into workflows so that:
     - PHI information is isolated from the LLM model where information may be public.
     - Workflow contexts are automatically gathered and formatted into prompts, saving providers from prompt engineering and improving accuracy while minimizing hallucinations.